The Symbologist – Unlocking Symbols

 Symbology is like this golden key.
 Symbols hold within them secrets which are easily found if one has the right key.
 When the key to decoding symbols is learned – for it is not a physical key – it unlocks all sorts of good things.

-Keys are in themselves symbolic of mystery, secrecy, discretion.
+Keys are in themselves symbolic of mystery, secrecy, and discretion.
 A key can indicate ownership or release; because it both locks and unlocks it represents the bearer’s power to confine or set free.
 They represent the way in or the way out.
 The key to the city is given only to the important and powerful.
 The key is a symbol for Janus, the god who sees all past and future, guarding the gate into the real world.
-With his key he opens the door of the sky to release Dawn.
+With his key, he opens the door of the sky to release Dawn.
 Keys can represent forbidden knowledge or authority.
 If there are three keys, they symbolize the number of secret chambers full of precious objects – those of initiation and knowledge.
-In Masonic symbolism the key is often the ‘jewel’ of the office of the Treasurer.
+In Masonic symbolism, the key is often the ‘jewel’ of the office of the Treasurer.

-So, you see, The Golden Key which the boy has found and with which he opened the box, will change his wretched life if he understands what is inside the opened box – that the box is iron, and key is gold tells us so.
+So, you see, The Golden Key which the boy has found and with which he opened the box, will change his wretched life if he understands what is inside the opened box – that the box is iron, and the key is gold tells us so.

 Once the Key is found, the realm of mysteries and myth will whisper its secrets to the one who matches the Key to the Lock.
 Mythology, Folklore, Fairy Tales, and Poetry also contain symbolic language in which to fit a golden key.